Medicinal Plant Lexicon

 Dosage

-Prepared drugs: To ensure the effect, the Willow bark must be taken in the form of the finished medicinal product with a defined potency (quantified extract), the dosage is specified in the package leaflet.
-The recommended daily dose in terms of the salicyl alcohol derivatives (salicylates) is 120mg to 240.
+Prepared drugs: To ensure the effect, the willow bark must be taken in the form of a finished medicinal product with a defined potency (quantified extract), the dosage is specified in the patient information leaflet.
+The recommended daily dose in terms of the salicylic derivatives (salicylates) is 120 to 240 mg.

-Tea infusion: drink a cup of willow bark tea (Rheumatism tea) 3 to 4 times daily; average daily dose for adults: 4 to 12g of the drug.
+Tea: drink a cup of willow bark tea (rheumatism tea) 3 to 4 times daily; average daily dose for adults is 4 to 12g of the drug.

 Preparation of a tea

-Mix 2-3 cups of finely chopped or coarsely powdered willow bark with 150ml of cold water, bring the mixture to the boil, remove from heat and strain after 10 minutes.
+Mix 2-3 g of finely chopped or coarsely powdered willow bark with 150ml of cold water, bring the mixture to the boil, remove from heat, and strain after 10 minutes.

 Notes

-People with hypersensitivity to salicylates (e.g. aspirin) and other anti-inflammatory drugs as well as those who are prone to allergies should not take willow bark.
-Patients with asthma, gastrointestinal ulcers and renal or liver function should only use it after consulting a doctor.
-It is not recommended to use Willow bark during pregnancy and breast-feeding because salicylates penetrate the placenta and enter the breast milk.
-A doctor should be consulted for use in children and adolescents under 18 years old.
+People with hypersensitivity to salicylates (e.g. aspirin) and other anti-inflammatory drugs, as well as those who are prone to allergies should not take willow bark.
+Patients with asthma, gastrointestinal ulcers, and renal or liver function should only use it after consulting a doctor.
+It is not recommended to use willow bark during pregnancy and lactation because salicylates cross the placenta and appear in breast milk.
+It is also not recommended for use in children and adolescents under the age of 18 years due to a lack of evidence.

 Side effects